waleeda/oldWikiArt/android/README.md

 # WikiArt Android Port

-This is an initial Android port of WikiArt.
-The project includes a simple Kotlin-based application with a single activity and placeholder layout.
+This is an Android port of WikiArt.
+The project now includes a RecyclerView based main activity that fetches a list of featured paintings from the WikiArt API using OkHttp and coroutines.
+Scrolling now loads additional pages automatically using the Paging library.

 To build the project, open the `android` directory in Android Studio or run `gradle assembleDebug` from this folder (ensure the Android SDK and Kotlin